-- Reference to social justice principles of equity, access, participation and rights. - Identifies relevant stakeholder groups within the community and outlines methods that will be used to engage each group. - Review by 31 December in the year of the local government elections. - Is publicly exhibited for 28 days.
+- Reference to social justice principles of equity, access, participation and rights. - Identifies relevant stakeholder groups within the community and outlines methods that will be used to engage each group. - Reviewed within 3 months of the local government elections, as part of the broader review of the Community Strategic Plan. - Is publicly exhibited for 28 days.